LucaNyckees/LucaNyckees/README.md

-- 👋 Hi, I’m @LucaNyckees
+Hi, I’m @LucaNyckees

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+I’m interested in various topics including topological and statistical data analysis, machine learning, and computational neurosciences.

+I'll by finishing my Master's degree in mathematics at the Swiss Federal Institute of Technology (EPFL) by the spring semester of 2022.

 <!---
 LucaNyckees/LucaNyckees is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.